Maryousefi/Deep-Neural-Network-lab/README.md

 # Neural-Network-and-Deep-Learning-lab
 Completed lab reports and tasks.
--- some of them need to be redone!
+- Some of them must to be redone!